GoogleCloudPlatform/functions-framework-dart/docs/quick-starts/03-quick-start-cloud-run.md

 ## Prerequisites

+The only prerequisites are to have a Google Cloud project ID and the Cloud SDK (`gcloud`) installed and configured (authenticated) on your machine.

 ### Set up your Google Cloud project

 Go to the [project selector] page.
 Select an existing or create a new